openid/connect/openid-4-vc-security-and-trust-1_0.md

 Verifiable Credential to a Verifier (the entity that needs to know the claim).

-A Credential can be presented various times during its lifecycle and multiple Credentials (or subsets of the claims in those Credentials) can be presented to a Verifier in a single transaction.
+A Credential can be presented multiple times during its lifecycle and multiple Credentials can be presented to a Verifier in a single transaction.
+Subsets of the claims in one or more credentials can be presented.

 The End-User then decides what Credential to use with which Verifier.
 The Verifier decides what Credential to accept from the End-User.